ali-meral/job-scheduling-gantt/README.md

 plot_gantt_chart(instance_x_output)
 ```

 ## Purpose

 Visualizing job schedules in scenarios where minimizing energy consumption and meeting makespan constraints are critical.
-It should help users identify idle times, optimize resource allocation and analyze energy efficiency in scheduling problems.
+It should help users identify idle times, optimize resource allocation, and analyze energy efficiency in scheduling problems.